synthetic-lab/paintcannon/README.md

 * Inline
 * Margins and padding, including auto margins
 * Overflow hidden and scroll, with native mouse scrolling
-* RGB background, border, text, placeholder, and selection coloring with limited-palette fallbacks
+* 24-bit RGB background, border, text, placeholder, and selection coloring with 256-color and 16-color fallbacks
 * CSS transitions for all color properties
 * Mouse pointer styling (in supported terminals using the kitty protocol)